 Who says British amps can’t do clean?
 British amps are usually more associated with crunch than cleans, but the Vox AC15 is one of the rare exceptions (although it can absolutely do crunch, too!)

-The Vox AC15 was the very first amp that Vox manufactured way back in 1958, and has remained (largely) unchanged ever since.
-Because of the classic design, you get classic clean and early rock tones, without huge amounts of gain.
+The Vox AC15 was the very first amp that Vox manufactured way back in 1958, and it has remained (largely) unchanged ever since.
+Because of the classic design, you get classic clean and early-rock tones, without huge amounts of gain.
 Power comes from 3 x 12AX7 preamp tubes and 2 x EL84 power tubes.
 It has a total power output of 15 watts driving a single 12” Celestion Alnico Blue speaker, which we found gave us some great clean tones, but perhaps not as much headroom as a Fender.

-After some experimenting, we did find that it was possible to get better sounding bedroom levels by turning up the amp and rolling off the volume, which indicated that the tubes used in this Vox amp need to be pushed hard to get acceptable tones.
+After some experimenting, we did find that it was possible to get better-sounding bedroom levels by turning up the amp and rolling off the volume, which indicated that the tubes used in this Vox amp need to be pushed hard to get acceptable tones.

 More headroom would have been nice for pedal performance.
 We were still able to get a proper representation of the FX units we were using, but it’s unlikely that this amp would take pedals well in a gig setting.

-Verdict: The Vox AC15C1X gets all the points when it comes to nostalgia – there’s no doubt that it’s historically significant, but it was simply outclassed by Fender for pure clean tones.
-That being said, it has such a close association with the rock music of the 50s and 60s that it’s in many ways integral to the style, so, if you’re a fan of early Beatles works, or bands like the Shadows, and you want to replicate those chimey tones, the AC15 is still a great choice.
+Verdict: The Vox AC15C1X gets all the points when it comes to nostalgia.
+There’s no doubt that it’s historically significant, but it was simply outclassed by Fender for pure clean tones.
+That being said, it has such a close association with the rock music of the ’50s and ’60s that it’s in many ways integral to the style.
+So if you’re a fan of early Beatles works or bands like The Shadows and you want to replicate those chimey tones, the AC15 is still a great choice.